mehakawais/Digital-Physiotherapy-Evaluating-Tele-Rehabilitation-as-a-tool-for-Accessible-Public-Health-Services/README.md

 Relevance

 This research contributes to the evolving field of digital rehabilitation and public health, providing a foundation for future policy, education, and clinical research.
-It emphasizes how technology can advance universal health coverage, especially in regions with limited access to traditional rehabilitation services
+It emphasizes how technology can advance universal health coverage, especially in regions with limited access to traditional rehabilitation services.